Ottermad/ottermad.github.io/_posts/2023-09-16-QC-Course-Eigenvectors.md

 author: Charles Thomas
 ---

 Let's consider a matrix A and a vector v.
-When we multiply when together we get back another vector w.
+When we multiply A and v together we get back another vector w.
 So

 $$Av = w$$

 Normally w is completely different to v.
 However, sometimes w is multiple of v.
-What I mean by this is that there is some scalar, s, that when I times v by it I get w.
+What I mean by this is that there is some scalar, s, that when I multiply v by it I get w.
 So

 $$w = sv$$